 2. Segment Your Search Ads Campaigns According to Target Keywords

-It’s important that you segment your ASA campaigns.
+It’s important that you segment your Apple Search Ads campaigns.
 The best way to do that is through keyword type.

 There are 4 main keyword categories that you should split your campaign up into: